john-cd/rust_howto/bk/src/language/structs.md

 [![Rust by example - Structs][book~rust-by-example~structs~badge]][book~rust-by-example~structs]{{hi:Structs}}

-Structs are custom data types that allow you to group related data together.
+Structs are custom data types that group related data together.
 The following example demonstrates how to define a `struct` and create a instance of it:

 ```rust,editable
 {{#include ../../crates/language/examples/structs/structs.rs:example}}